splunk/splunk-sdk-javascript/README.md

 ## SDK examples

-The Splunk SDK for JavaScript contains several server- and client-based examples.
+The Splunk Enterprise SDK for JavaScript contains several server- and client-based examples.
 For details, see the [Splunk Enterprise SDK for JavaScript Examples](https://dev.splunk.com/enterprise/docs/devtools/javascript/sdk-javascript/sdkjavascriptexamples) on the Splunk Developer Portal.

-#### Convenience file (.splunkrc)
+#### Create a .splunkrc convenience file

 To connect to Splunk, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
 For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
 Then, the SDK examples and unit tests use the values from the **.splunkrc** file when you don't specify them.

+>**Note**: Storing login credentials in the **.splunkrc** file is only for convenience during development.
+This file isn't part of the Splunk platform and shouldn't be used for storing user credentials for production.
+And, if you're at all concerned about the security of your credentials, enter them at the command line rather than saving them in this file.

 To use this convenience file, create a text file with the following format: